What Is the Best Angle For Solar Panels

 How To Calculate The Best Angle For Solar Panels

 The solar panel angle will depend on which part of the world you live in.
 As a general rule of thumb, solar panel orientation should be more vertical during winter.
-On the other hand, it should be more titled during the summer season to maximize the output.
+On the other hand, it should be more tilted during the summer season to maximize the output.

 Here are the two simple methods to calculate the actual angle for solar panels.